LePhenix47/Lahouiti_Younes_P13_21062024/README.md

   <summary>❄️ <abbr title="Interactive Connectivity Establishment">ICE</abbr></summary>
   <dl>
     <dt>Interactive Connectivity Establishment (ICE):</dt>
-    <dd>ICE is a framework that facilitates the establishment of peer-to-peer connections by gathering candidates (potential connection endpoints) and checking their reachability.
-It combines STUN and TURN servers to determine the best path for media transmission.
-ICE addresses the challenges of identifying peer locations, navigating NAT complexities, and accommodating dynamic public IPs and VPNs, ensuring effective direct communication between peers.</dd>
+    <dd>ICE is a framework designed to establish peer-to-peer connections by gathering multiple connection candidates (possible network paths) and testing their reachability.
+These candidates provide information such as IP addresses and ports, representing different network interfaces (e.g., local network, public IP).
+ICE works in conjunction with <abbr title="Session Traversal Utilities for NAT">STUN</abbr> servers to discover the public IP address of a peer, and <abbr title="Traversal Using Relays around NAT">TURN</abbr> servers to relay data if direct connections fail.
+The framework resolves issues like Network Address Translation (NAT) traversal, dynamic IP addressing, and VPN usage, ensuring a reliable and efficient connection for media or data exchange between peers.</dd>
   </dl>
 </details>